tonyxiao501/AsyncIslandModelForSR/README.md

 ---

+## ⚠️ Important Notice: Data Scaling Deprecation

+**Data scaling functionality is deprecated as of version 2.0 and will be removed in version 3.0.**

+Based on research of leading symbolic regression libraries (PySR, GPLearn), we found that aggressive data scaling destroys physical meaning in discovered expressions.
+The library now recommends working with raw data for better interpretability and physically meaningful results.

+📖 **See [SCALING_DEPRECATION.md](SCALING_DEPRECATION.md) for detailed migration guide and rationale.**

+---

 ## Features

 - **Multiple Input Multiple Output (MIMO) Symbolic Regression**
+- **Physics-Aware**: Works with raw data to preserve physical meaning
 - **Modular Architecture** with separated components for easy extension and maintenance
 - **Advanced Expression Tree System** with optimization and validation utilities
 - **Genetic Programming** with sophisticated evolution dynamics
+- **Multi-Scale Fitness Evaluation** for handling extreme values without scaling
 - **Diversity Preservation** and adaptive mutation/crossover rates
 - **Population Management** with restart and elite preservation strategies
 - **Ensemble Modeling**: Run multiple regressors in parallel and aggregate results